-Normally, I would have rented a car or flown, but Indy is only a couple of hours drive from my daughter’s home, and the cheapest one-way car rental available was $115 from airport to airport, plus an expensive cab ride, an expense I would have to foot myself, even though I was traveling on business.
+Normally, I would have rented a car or flown, but Indy is only a couple of hours drive from my daughter’s home, and the cheapest one-way car rental available was $115 from airport to airport plus an expensive cab ride, an expense I would have to foot myself even though I was traveling on business.

 For a little inconvenience and $28.50 for so short a ride, the bus seemed like a reasonable alternative.
 At least, I reasoned, there would be no cancellations, and my arrival would likely be on time — not necessarily the case when flying.
-I wondered what happens when there is an accident or a problem with the bus, but convinced that these things are as rare as plane crashes, I put question the out of my mind.
+I wondered what happens when there is an accident or a problem with the bus, but convinced that these things are as rare as plane crashes, I put the question out of my mind.

 The second thing I learned was that the hard steel mesh seats in the waiting room are more uncomfortable by an order of magnitude than in any fast food restaurant I’ve ever been in, probably to discourage vagrant bums from sleeping on them.
 I was never comfortable the whole time I sat there.

 A half hour before departure, two women and a young man got in line in rapid succession, so in anticipation of a rush, I elected to do the same.
 In the twenty minutes I stood there, only one more person got in the line.